-Standards by Fulfilling the State Commitment to Fund 55% of Public Education Costs for Kindergarten to Grade 12
+LD 1580An Act to Fund the Implementation of Student AchievementCARRIED OVERStandards by Fulfilling the State Commitment to Fund 55% of Public Education Costs for Kindergarten to Grade 12CARRIED OVER

-Sponsor(s)

-KILKELLY

-ESTES

-Committee Report
+Sponsor(s) KILKELLY Committee Report Amendments Adopted ESTES

-Amendments Adonted

 LD 1580 proposes to provide that the Legislature shall provide at least 55% of the cost of the total allocation from General Fund revenue sources by fiscal year 2006-07.
 Under this bill, the Legislature would be required to annually establish a minimum contribution level to achieve the 55% minimum contribution level.
 The bill proposes to establish a minimum contribution level of 45% for fiscal year 2001-02 and a minimum contribution level of 47% for fiscal year 2002-03.
-The bill further proposes to establish minimum contribution level targets over the next 4 fiscal years to achieve the 55% minimum contribution level by fiscal year 2006-07.
+The bill further proposes to establish minimum contribution level to achieve the 55% minimum contribution level at 4 fiscal years to achieve the 55% minimum contribution level to 95% for fiscal year 2006-07.

-The bill also proposes to provide that the State must appropriate the necessary General Fund revenue to meet the minimum contribution levels established in order for the academic year 2002-03 deadline imposed on school
+The bill also proposes to provide that the State must appropriate the necessary General Fund revenue to meet the minimum contribution levels established in order for the academic year 2002-03 deadline imposed on school administrative units to achieve the system of learning results to remain in effect.
+If the minimum contribution levels are not achieved, then this deadline would become voluntary and the timeline for full implementation of the system of learning results is established at the discretion of school boards.
+The bill has been carried over to the Second Regular Session.